 - You might get more interest in one color over another

-- You might discover that people prefer ties or ribbons vs the elastics
+- You might discover that people prefer ties or ribbons versus the elastics

 There are a whole host of reasons why people buy.
 If you make a prototype and market the prototype, you’ll hear all of their reasons and have a better idea of how much you’ll need in your inventory.